bvshyam/shyambv.github.com/_posts/2019-04-23-Day3-excercise.md

 ---
 layout: post
-title: Gym Routine
+title: Test markdown
-subtitle: Day3
-comments:false
+subtitle: Each post also has a subtitle comments:false
 ---